xyzmaps/xyz-documentation/docs/api/devguide/spatialsearch.md

 ### Referencing an existing Geometry for a Spatial Search

-Another way to provide a search Geometry is to read it from a existing Feature, which is stored in a Data Hub Space that you have access to.
+Another way to provide a search Geometry is to read it from a existing Feature, which is stored in a XYZ Maps Space that you have access to.
 This is recommended if your search Geometry is very complex, or if you want to store frequently used Geometries for spatial searches.